How Dangerous are Drunk Drivers in Georgia?

 Georgia’s Drunk Driving Laws

-The introduction to the Georgia Department of Motor Vehicles says it best – “Drinking while driving can land you with a drunk driving charge―and that’s a best case scenario.
+The introduction to the Georgia Department of Motor Vehicles says it best – “Drinking while driving can land you with a drunk driving charge―and that’s the best case scenario.
 The worst case is injuring or killing your passengers, other drivers, or yourself”.

-Georgia takes drunk driving very seriously, and has strict laws in place.
+Georgia takes drunk driving very seriously and has strict laws in place.
 There are many misconceptions about drunk driving and what constitutes a DUI offense.
 Let’s set the record straight.
 In Georgia, DUI is defined as having a blood alcohol content (BAC) level of:

 The penalties for a DUI conviction include: